dramiajr/-.bashrc-/README.md

 This guide walks you through the process of setting up **ble.sh** (Bash Line Editor) for enhanced autocompletion and syntax highlighting in your terminal.
 I've made a slight tweak to how the output looks and implemented a two line dynamic prompt as well.

+Check out the [video](https://youtu.be/8cFqyMytRwc) on my YouTube for a full walkthrough of this setup and install!

 #### Enjoy!